ADD CONDITION

 It is used for temporary relief of minor aches and pains of muscles and joints, including conditions like arthritis, simple backache, bursitis, tendonitis, muscle strains, muscle sprains, bruises, and cramps.

-Carefully remove the backing from the patch and apply the sticky side to the affected area.
-You can wear one patch for up to 8 hours and repeat as necessary, but no more than 3 times daily.
+Carefully remove the backing from the patch, apply the sticky side to the affected area, and wear it for up to 8 hours.
+You can repeat this up to 3 times daily.

-Are there any precautions I should take when using this product?
+Are there any contraindications for using this patch?

 What should I do if I experience irritation or redness?